Scott Aukerman: Comedy Bang! Bang!: The Podcast

 Being a frequent guest on and admirer of the award-winning podcast Never Not Funny with Jimmy Pardo led Aukerman to the decision that he should start his own comedy podcast.
 On May 1, 2009, Aukerman started to host Comedy Death-Ray Radio, a comedy-themed broadcast based upon the live show, on Los Angeles radio station Indie 103.1.
 The show continued to air on Fridays at 12 noon Pacific but moved to being distributed by the Earwolf podcasting network in 2010.
 The podcast of each show is available weekly on iTunes and the Earwolf website and has been downloaded several million times.

 Aukerman hosts, with frequent guest collaborators Paul F. Tompkins, Lauren Lapkus, Neil Campbell, Mike Hanford, James Adomian, Jason Mantzoukas, Nick Kroll, Andy Daly, and the late Harris Wittels among others, serving as guests and characters.
 Entertainment Weekly called the show "often strange, consistently hilarious, always unpredictable," and The A.V.
 Club named it one of 2010's "Best Podcasts."
 In May 2011, Aukerman renamed the show Comedy Bang!
 Bang!
 On December 4, 2013, The A.V.
 Club named Comedy Bang!
 Bang! the best podcast of 2013.
 In 2018, Time Magazine named Comedy Bang!
 Bang! one of The 50 Best Podcasts to Listen to Right Now.

 On June 8, 2012 IFC premiered the television series Comedy Bang!
 Bang!, hosted by Aukerman.
 On December 2, 2016, the series ended after five seasons and 110 episodes.

-In 2021, Aukerman launched Comedy Bang Bang World, a subscription service independent from Earwolf that includes ad-free access to the podcast's full archives, the live shows, archives to other programs like Threedom and The Andy Daly Podcast Project, and exclusive podcasts like CBB Presents and Scott Hasn't Seen.
+In 2021, Aukerman launched Comedy Bang Bang World, a subscription service independent from Earwolf that includes ad-free access to the podcast's full archives, the live shows, archives to other programs like Threedom and Womp It Up!, and exclusive podcasts like CBB Presents and Scott Hasn't Seen.
 Earwolf still distributes the free ad-supported versions of Comedy Bang!
 Bang! and Threedom, both of which he hosts.